Editing & Proofing

 Now that your book has a nice flow, it’s time to get down to basics!
 There’s nothing more distracting for your readers than misspelled words.
 Sorry to say, but your spell and grammar checker isn’t foolproof and can’t be relied upon entirely.

 Keeping this step systematically planned will enable you to catch more errors.
 Here’s how:

 - Split it up.
 Focus on one type of correction at a time (grammar, spelling punctuation).

 - Go slow, reading every word.
-Try reading out loud (you can hear the errors that your subconscious would otherwise correct).
+Try reading aloud (you can hear the errors that your subconscious would otherwise correct).

 - Start at the end.
-Reading your book backwards tricks your brain.
+Reading your book backward tricks your brain.
 You will be less focused on the content, enabling you to hone in on finding typos.